Subscribe to the Newsletter

-They mostly lacked good light at night, so they slept.
+At night, they mostly lacked good light, so they slept.

 They could only travel comparatively short distances in a day, so had no problems with time zone travel.

-So any activity which separates you frequently from these age-old living patterns of behaviour may lead to Kidney problems – eventually.
+Thing is, activities which often separate you from these age-old living patterns of behaviour can lead to Kidney problems – eventually.

 “Yes, but WHY?”
-I hear someone tiresome at the back of the class, keep saying.
+I hear someone at the back of the class keep saying.

-Well, time for an analogy, which may satisfy some people.
+Well, time for an analogy, which may satisfy some people and bore others.

 Suppose you have an old grandfather clock (OK, it could be a grandmother clock, I really don’t mind!) which has been beautifully serviced, oiled and maintained for hundreds of years and, importantly, keeps good time as long as it’s kept still, in the same corner, out of the way of wayward drafts of cold or hot air.
 And of course, assume it is wound up correctly every seventh day at the same time.